Apple's share price has dropped over 5 per cent in after hours trading, following the news that Steve Jobs has resigned as CEO.

 PHP has come to VMware's Cloud Foundry project, an effort to create a standard open source platform for building "developer clouds".

-iOS App of the Week A very long time ago, graphics guru Kai Krause - a name sure to make any Mac user over a certain ago go all misty eyed and nostalgic - created an app - or 'program', as we called them then - named Goo.
+iOS App of the WeekiOS App of the Week A very long time ago, graphics guru Kai Krause - a name sure to make any Mac user over a certain ago go all misty eyed and nostalgic - created an app - or 'program', as we called them then - named Goo.
 It allowed you to morph and distort photos in various, vaguely amusing ways.

 Scottish Procurement has published a tender for IT hardware and associated services, worth between £80m and £100m.